 What You Actually Get:

-• Real-time alerts via email, desktop, and mobile
+- Real-time alerts — email, desktop, mobile

-• Free product coaching — one-on-one sessions with Leaderboard experts
+- Free product coaching with Leaderboard specialists

 Why It Works:

-Price: $39 for 4-week trial, then $69/month or $699/year.
+Price: $39 for four weeks, then $69/month or $699/year.
 No prorated refunds.
+The trial auto-converts if you do not cancel a week before it ends.
+Read that twice.

-Try IBD Leaderboard
+Full write-up: IBD Leaderboard review.

 The Real Differences: What Actually Matters